JMCQ87/roman-kata-rb/README.md

 ## Project & Test Setup

 This project uses Ruby 2.6.1 and Rspec as the testing framework.
+With RVM, you can install this version with `rvm install 2.6.1` and create the gemset with `rvm gemset create roman-kata`.

 1. Install bundler with `gem install bundler`
 2. Use `bundle` to install the Gems